NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 They could franchise Cooper twice and pay the Alabama product about $53 million over the next three seasons.
 That's right around what Odell Beckham Jr. ($52.7 million) and Mike Evans ($55 million) got from their extensions as fifth-year stars last August.
 The Cowboys probably will have to pay Cooper $58 million over the next three years as part of his extension to get this deal done.
 It's a lot of money, but once they traded for Cooper and he succeeded, they were basically handing his agent a blank check.

-If the Joneses really think Cooper isn't worth the money he's asking for -- and to be clear, I don't think this is what they actually believe -- they should trade Cooper now in lieu of letting him play out this fifth-year option and walking for a third-round compensatory pick.
+If the Joneses really think Cooper isn't worth the money for which he's asking -- and to be clear, I don't think this is what they actually believe -- they should trade Cooper now in lieu of letting him play out this fifth-year option and walking for a third-round compensatory pick.
 Cooper's value might never be higher after last season, and there are a handful of teams that should be willing to offer significant draft compensation for a rejuvenated Cooper.
 The Patriots, Jaguars, Seahawks and Packers all come to mind as teams that could use receiving help, although they might not be enthused about giving up a first-round pick and making Cooper the highest-paid wideout in football.
 As the Cowboys showed last year, though, it takes only one interested party to make a market.

 New York Giants

 Establish a succession plan for Daniel Jones.
 The first time the Giants tried to move on from Eli Manning went about as disastrously as any benching in recent memory.
-The fans had already turned on then-coach Ben McAdoo in the middle of a disastrous 2017 campaign, but the move to bench Manning for unloved former Jets backup Geno Smith attracted universal scorn.
+The fans already had turned on then-coach Ben McAdoo in the middle of a disastrous 2017 campaign, but the move to bench Manning for unloved former Jets backup Geno Smith attracted universal scorn.
 Ownership quickly backtracked from the decision, fired McAdoo and general manager Jerry Reese, and promoted Manning back into the starting role.

-This will be different, in part because there's a more significant candidate looming behind Manning in the No. 6 overall pick Jones.
+This will be different, in part because there's a more significant candidate looming behind Manning in the No. 6 overall pick, Jones.
 Opinions are split on the Duke quarterback, but the vast majority of Giants fans want to see him suit up and start getting NFL reps.
 There was no such groundswell for 2017 third-round pick Davis Webb, who never ended up playing for the organization.

 If ownership remains concerned about letting Manning save face on the way out, it should establish a transition plan before the season even begins.
 Make it public that this will be Manning's last season in a Giants uniform, given that he is in the final year of his deal.
 (This would go against GM Dave Gettleman's suggestions that the Giants could sit Jones for three years, but it's hardly as if Gettleman's news conferences should be treated as gospel after the OBJ trade.)
 Admit that the team will turn to Jones if the Giants fall out of playoff contention.
 Induct Manning into the team's ring of honor for the home finale against the Eagles in Week 17.

-In sort, get ahead of the Manning transition instead of springing it with a moment's notice or daring the fans to chant for Eli's head every time he throws an interception during September.
+In short, get ahead of the Manning transition instead of springing it with a moment's notice or daring the fans to chant for Eli's head every time he throws an interception during September.
 The Giants screwed things up last time, but this is their chance to get it right.

 Add an edge rusher.
-The Giants were already thin on the edge before trading Olivier Vernon; while they took a flier on Markus Golden and spent a third-round pick on Oshane Ximines, defensive coordinator James Bettcher could still use at least one more meaningful contributor to rotate in at outside linebacker.
-Nick Perry is still available as a free agent, and while the Packers grew frustrated with their former first-round pick, he is only two seasons removed from an 11-sack campaign.
+The Giants were already thin on the edge before trading Olivier Vernon; though they took a flier on Markus Golden and spent a third-round pick on Oshane Ximines, defensive coordinator James Bettcher could still use at least one more meaningful contributor to rotate in at outside linebacker.
+Nick Perry is still available as a free agent, and though the Packers grew frustrated with their former first-round pick, he is only two seasons removed from an 11-sack campaign.

 Philadelphia Eagles

 Talk to the Steelers about Artie Burns.
 The Eagles, in their own way, hold a unique position of power over their in-state rivals.
 Philadelphia signed Steelers linebacker L.J.
 Fort to a three-year, $5.5 million deal with $1.9 million guaranteed this offseason, presumably to serve as a backup linebacker and special-teamer.
-In doing so, the Eagles impacted their compensatory pick formula.
+In doing so, the Eagles impacted the Steelers' compensatory pick formula.
 The Eagles would stand to gain a fourth-round pick by cutting Fort, who is canceling out the loss of Jordan Hicks to the Cardinals.
 The Eagles were eventually able to sign Zach Brown to help replace Hicks, squeezing their roster spots further at linebacker.

 Fort holds an even more interesting spot in the compensatory universe for his old team.
 As expected, the Steelers netted a third-round compensatory pick for Le'Veon Bell when their star back signed with the Jets.
 In a rare foray into unrestricted free agency, though, Pittsburgh signed Chiefs cornerback Steven Nelson and Jags wideout Donte Moncrief to deals.
 At the moment, the Steelers are still in line to net that third-rounder for Bell, but if the Eagles cut Fort, Pittsburgh would lose a third-rounder and the only compensation it has to show for Bell.